-Dr. Michael Ferguson, PhD, (a.k.a., NeuroMichael) is a Harvard neuroscientist and an international activist.
+Dr. Michael Ferguson, PhD, (a.k.a., NeuroMichael) is a Harvard and Cornell-trained neuroscientist and an international activist.

 Dr. Ferguson is an Instructor in Neurology at Harvard Medical School.
 Prior to this he was a Course Instructor in Human Development at Cornell University.
-His neuroscience work focuses on brain circuit mapping and on a new field called neurospirituality.
-For example, Dr. Ferguson is organizing a Spiritual Therapeutics medical science research program at Brigham and Women’s Hospital in Boston.
-In addition, he is developing a new semester course titled Neurospirituality which is anticipated to launch at Harvard in Fall 2021.
+His neuroscience work focuses on brain circuit mapping and on an emerging field called neurospirituality.
+Dr. Ferguson is launching the new Laboratory for Neurospirituality in tandem with the Center for Brain Circuit Therapeutics in Boston, and is organizing a Spiritual Therapeutics medical science research program at Brigham and Women’s Hospital, a teaching hospital for Harvard Medical School.
+Additionally, Dr. Ferguson is developing a new semester course titled Neurospirituality which is anticipated to launch at Harvard Divinity School in Fall 2021.

 As an activist, Dr. Ferguson integrates a wide range of knowledge and experience.
 For instance, he advocates for global cessation of practices known as “conversion therapy” using both science and his personal story.
 In addition, he co-founded CT Survivors (ctsurvivors.org) to support conversion therapy survivors and change trauma survivors in a peer-led community.
 Dr. Ferguson was also the named plaintiff in the first-ever lawsuit to shut down a conversion therapy provider (Ferguson v.
 JONAH).